elixir-lang/elixir-lang.github.com/getting_started/mix.markdown

 Let's take a brief look at some of these.

+> Mix is an Elixir executable.
+This means that in order to run `mix`, you need to have elixir's executable in your PATH.
+If not, you can run it by passing the script as argument to elixir:
+>
+>     bin/elixir bin/mix new ./my_project
+>
+> Note that you can also execute any script in your PATH from Elixir via the -S option:
+>
+>     bin/elixir -S mix new ./my_project
+>
+> When using -S, elixir finds the script wherever it is in your PATH and executes it.

 ### 1.1 mix.exs

 This is the file with your projects configuration.
 It looks like this: